© John Wiley & Sons A/S. Published by John Wiley & Sons Ltd

 Letter to the Editor, Methods Letters to the Editor

 Letters and Methods Letters to the Editors in Experimental Dermatology are to be organised as follows: 1000 words: structured into BACKGROUND, QUESTIONS ADDRESSED, EXP.
 DESIGN, RESULTS, CONCLUSIONS; maximum 2 small figures or tables and 9 references (+ unlimited number of supplementary references, to be cited as s1, s2, etc. in the Letter manuscript and to be listed only in the e-supplement); no abstract; Our letter format also allows for essentially unlimited online Supporting Information (including more extensive information on materials and methods, more figures/tables and additional references).
 Please note that LETTERS and METHODS LETTERS TO THE EDITORS must not exceed 2 online print pages including images/tables.
 As a special service to authors and readers, in contrast to full original articles, LETTERS and METHODS LETTERS TO THE EDITORS in Exp Dermatol are made freely available to all readers so as to render them maximally accessible (free access policy).

 Commentary: My favorite historical paper

 HYPOTHESIS LETTERS offer a forum for the proposal of novel hypotheses on important skin research topics of general interest.
 These hypotheses must be developed on the basis of the published literature, must be stated clearly and succinctly, and must be experimentally testable.
 Hypotheses manuscripts that, if confirmed, are likely to lead to important changes in dermatological therapy and/or pathobiology concepts are favored.
-Hypothesis Letters have a maximum of 800 words, 1 composite figure, 9 references, and can be complemented by an extensive e-supplement (with additional figs., text, and refs.), no abstract.
+Hypothesis Letters have a maximum of 800 words, 1 composite figure, 9 references, and can be complemented by an extensive e-supplement (with additional figs., text, and refs.).
 They are to be structured as follows: Background, Premises, Hypothesis, How to test the hypothesis, Relevance and perspectives.